lundeeell/javascript-elk-logger/README.md

 # javascript-elk-logger
-ELK setup for logging JavaScript
+Logging setup for JavaScript using the Docker and the ELK-stack.

 # Instructions
-Start docker containers using docker-compose up
+Start docker containers using 'docker-compose up'

 Add logging to your code, for example: